 Note: Please review ZOOM and FERPA compliance.

-We understand that many faculty, particularly this Spring quarter, want to hold their class meetings synchronously, record those meetings, and make the recordings available to the students in that class to watch later.
-Thanks to our recent Zoom-to-Panopto integration, Bellevue College now automatically moves Zoom Cloud recordings into your Panopto folder, where you can allow only your students access to them.
+We understand that many faculty, particularly since the COVID-19 pandemic began, want to hold their class meetings synchronously, record those meetings, and make the recordings available to the students in that class to watch later.
+Thanks to our recent Zoom-to-Panopto integration, Bellevue College now automatically moves Zoom Cloud recordings into your Panopto folder, and potentially to a particular Canvas class, where only you can see them, and/or allow only your students access to them.
 Here’s how.
 (Note that there’s “extra credit” at the end.)

 Step 1:Before you start, consider your Zoom settings

 - Meetings can be recorded.

 - Zoom asks you to choose to record meetings to either the Cloud or to your Computer.